Pilates Side Kicks

 The clam is a very effective hip exercise especially if you have sciatic pain and weak muscles in the si joint.

-Especially for people who tend to sit a lot these muscles in the glute area become tight and inflamed causing si joint pain and sciatica.
+Especially for people who tend to sit a lot these muscles in the gluteal area become tight and inflamed causing si joint pain and sciatic nerve pain.

 When you strengthen the muscles around a joint it can absorb and relieve the pain and pressure in the joint.

-The clam helps to stabilize your pelvic region while strengthening your deep gluteal muscles to reduce sciatic pain and piriformis syndrome.
+The clam is one of the best Pilates leg exercise to stabilize your pelvic region while strengthening your deep gluteal muscles to reduce sciatic pain and piriformis syndrome.

 Action:

 Squeeze your heels together and open your knees.
-If you have enough pressure on your hip, this should feel a bit tight--like trying to open a clam.
+If you have enough pressure on your hip, this should feel a bit tight--like trying to open a clam shell.

 Notes: